 In 1902, a Louisville businessman named Matt Winn, along with a group of investors, took over management of the flagging track.
 Following a series of renovations and an expanded betting program, Churchill Downs began to draw wider attention and appeal under the new leadership.
 In 1925, the race was first broadcast over the radio, and in 1952, it was televised nationally.

-While Churchill Downs doesn’t release their profits, their average for the second quarter (which coincides with the Derby) for last three years was estimated to be $268.1 million.
+While Churchill Downs doesn’t release their profits, their average for the second quarter (which coincides with the Derby) between 2013 through 2015 was estimated to be $268.1 million.
 But what does this mean for Louisville?
 Typically, one in ten people attending the race is visiting from out of town.
 They’re going to events, staying at hotels and enjoying Louisville’s wonderful restaurants.
 It’s a massive boon for the local economy, and a great excuse to throw one of the best parties in the world.
 It’s a tradition that we’re proud to be a part of, and we hope you all get the chance to come to Louisville and catch the race at Churchill Downs.